-Prior to his appearing in the Killer On The Train, this character had to have experiences that influenced the character’s life.
+Prior to his appearing in the Murder On The Wine Train, this character had to have experiences that influenced the character’s life.
 A major part of this occurred during Hank’s experiences after he left the employ of the LAPD as a homicide detective.

 Please provide your feedback about this series of fictional stories and how they reflect on the protagonist in the novel series; Hank Carson.

 Bruce Alan Jensen: I welcome your comments, email me at email@example.com

 Here I sit in front of my computer thinking about my life.
 I loved my job at the LAPD but that all changed with a bullet.
 I moped around my apartment in LA for over a year, visiting art galleries, beaches but mostly stayed home and drank.
 Reading daily newspapers, made me mad and more depressed.
 Then I switched to novels, psychology books, and even tried to self-evaluate my depression.
 How did I get from there to traveling and writing as a loner?
 One day a friend, Brian, whom I first met at a UCLA art function suggested I visit my love of Italian art.
 I took the opportunity to travel to Europe.
 I loved Italian art and architecture, so Italy was my first place to visit.